replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 - If you are migrating from Longhorn, complete the additional [Longhorn Prerequisites](#longhorn-prerequisites) below.

+- The add-ons Kots and Registry require an Object Storage API (similar to AWS S3) to be available in the cluster.
+This API can be provided either by Rook (directly) or by the OpenEBS+Minio duo (OpenEBS provides the storage and Minio the Object Storage API).
+If you are using Kots or Registry add-ons in your cluster then the available migration paths are to migrate to Rook or to OpenEBS+Minio.

 ### Longhorn Prerequisites

 If you are migrating from Longhorn to a different CSI provisioner, you must complete the following prerequisites in addition to the [General Prerequisites](#general-prerequisites) above: